SAP-archive/teched2020-IIS360/exercises/ex7/README.md

 ![](./images/image19.png)

 By enhancing the header facet with an annotation of type **reference facet** targeting the **@Communication.Contact** annotation,\
-the object page header now shows a contact card link.
+the Object Page header now shows a contact card link.

 ## Exercise 7.5 Fetching Business Partner Data from an SAP S/4 HANA Cloud system